 On entering the new building, @Loudoun, you enter a spacious atrium.
 Our reception counter is slightly to the right, ahead of you.
 There is a large waiting area.
 Our consulting and treatment rooms are along a corridor to the right.
 We have more space on the second floor (non patient areas) with an admin office, the practice manager’s office, a meeting room, library, record store and store rooms.
 There is also the building’s common room, kitchen, locker room and showers.
 The health visitors, district nurses, multi-cultural resource centre and sickle cell service offices are on the second floor.

 Coming back to the ground floor, Cardiff Council has an advice centre in the atrium.
 There is also an entrance into the Co-op pharmacy.
-Three of the rooms at the end of our corridor are used for community services, such as diabetic retinopathy screening, complex wound clinic, antenatal clinic, family planning clinic, sickle cell service consultations.
 Other community services take place on the first floor, including podiatry.
 There is also a dental practice.
 Cardiff Community Housing Association are the landlords of the whole building, and they run the community space on the first floor.

-In April 2008, Dr Jane Fenton-May joined the practice and the Partnership was formed with the 2 GPs, and Christine Read as business partner/practice manager.
-Dr Saunders had been a single handed GP for 11 years.
+Dr Saunders had been a single handed GP for 11 years and in April 2008, Dr Jane Fenton-May joined the practice and the Partnership was formed with the 2 GPs, and Christine Read as business partner/practice manager.

 Serious discussions about a new building really got going in mid 2008, driven at the LHB end by Bruce Whitear.
 He doggedly pursued all the twists and turns of the negotiations between all the parties involved in the Loudoun Square development.
 By autumn 2008, we could see that the new building was really going to happen.
-We employed Dr Manish Garg and opened the list.
-We expected a surge followed by slower growth, but the growth has continued steadily, masking a very high turnover as the Cardiff Bay population is highly transient.
-As of July 2014, the list size was just over 6,000.
+We moved into the new surgery in May 2012.
+Dr Simon Braybrook became a partner in 2015 and Dr Shonagh Kutner became a partner in 2016 and was made Senior Partner in 2018 as Dr Kay Saunders stood down.
+Dr Kutner retired in June 2020 and Dr Braybrook became senior partner.